 Step 4: Restart your computer and check on the task manager if WMI is still using too much CPU resource

-Method 3: Fix High CPU Usage via Command Prompt
+Method 3: Fix High CPU Usage via Elevated Command Prompt Window

-Step 1: Press Windows Key + S and search for Command Prompt
+Step 1: Press Windows Key + R and type command.

 Step 2: Click on Run as Administrator

-Step 3: On the command prompt, enter the following command one by one:
+Step 3: On the prompt window, enter the following command one by one:

 net stop iphlpsvc

 net stop wscsvc

 net stop Winmgmt